ScottKirvan/ScooterUtils/notes/USER_README.md

   </h4>
 </div>

- **Scooter Utilities** is an Unreal Engine editor plugin which contains miscellaneous artist/developer utilities, allowing you to quickly navigate to disk files, restart the system, and to help keep some settings persistent between restarts in the editor.
+ **Scooter Utilities** is an Unreal Engine editor plugin which contains miscellaneous artist/developer utilities, allowing you to quickly navigate to disk files, restart/reload your projects, and to help keep some settings persistent between restarts in the editor.

 Think of **Scooter Utilities** as a Swiss Army Knife of tools that includes things that make the Unreal editor a bit quicker to use, especially if you're creating and maintaining several projects.
 If you've got something you're repeatedly turning off or resetting every time you open your projects, that might be a good candidate for an addition to **Scooter Utilities**, so feel free to [make a suggestion](https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D).